 The major in healthcare administration prepares students for careers on the business side of the healthcare industry.
 Hospitals, nursing homes, doctors’ practices, therapists, medical equipment manufacturers and retailers are some of the organizations that require employees with business skills.

-- analyze issues in motivation and management of employees in healthcare professions;
+- Graduates will analyze issues in motivation and management of employees in healthcare professions.

-- apply principles of cost analysis and control in a healthcare setting.
+- Graduates will apply principles of cost analysis and control in a healthcare setting.